abdulhannanali/clarifai-javascript-demo/README.md

 ### Steps to complete this demo

-1. Get the credentials from Clarifai's website and paste them into `keys.js` file
+1. Get the credentials from Clarifai's website and paste them into `keys.js` file in appropriate places.
 2. Get the tags from the Clarifai's website for the image url entered and supply it to the view logic `displayTags` to get the tags displayed.
 You need to access `/v1/tag` endpoint using SDK for this purpose.
+3. Handle the errors correctly too.

 **FINAL STEP**
 Get the demo running somehow

 **EXTRA STEP**
-use the Clarifai SDK to find the major colors in an image using /v1/color endpoint.
+use the Clarifai SDK to find the major colors in an image using `/v1/color` endpoint.
 (View not implemented rn)

 ### Libraries and helpers used